wdoug/tsc-baseline-demo/Readme.md

-# TypeScript Starter
+# `tsc-baseline` demo

-This is a basic starter setup for new TypeScript projects.
+This is a small little demo repo for [tsc-baseline](https://github.com/TimMikeladze/tsc-baseline)

-It is configured with some tools that I like to use: [TypeScript](https://www.typescriptlang.org/) (in strict mode) for the benefits of static types, [jest](https://jestjs.io) for testing, and [eslint](https://eslint.org) (with strict type rules) for linting, [prettier](https://prettier.io/) for formatting.

 ## Setup